 DEC and DEP in their Joint Reply Comments indicated that they have employed the same methodology in this proceeding that they have employed historically to calculate their avoided energy costs, contrary to the assertions by NCSEA and the Public Staff.
-DEC and DEP stated that they update fuel prices during the year by using market data where market data are liquid, which they view as present "when transactable prices are available from market prices."32 DEC and DEP agreed that in their 2014 IRP filings, they relied on market data for the first five years and then used the fundamental forecast for the longer-term fuel prices.
+DEC and DEP agreed that in their 2014 IRP filings, they relied on market data for the first five years and then used the fundamental forecast for the longer-term fuel prices.
 In the current proceeding, however, DEC and DEP found that improved liquidity in the market supported the use of market data over ten years instead of five.
-They indicated that their ability to acquire transactable price quotes for a tenyear period from four separate market participants demonstrates that sufficient market liquidity exists in the market to justify this approach.
+They indicated that their ability to acquire transactable price quotes for a ten-year period from four separate market participants demonstrates that sufficient market liquidity exists in the market to justify this approach.
 DEC and DEP stated that NCSEA's statement that DEP relied on fuel prices to justify the Sutton Blackstart CT Project is incorrect, stating that the project was justified exclusively for operation requirements, with no reliance on fuel costs.